Estimate Time6 min

 Are Treasurys risky?

 Inflation is also a concern for those who look to Treasurys for income.
-Yields are higher than they have been for a long time, but so is inflation.
-If you want the benefits of Treasurys but believe that inflation is likely to remain high, or even increase, you may want to consider Treasury Inflation-Protected Securities (TIPS), whose yields adjust based on changes to the consumer price index.
+Inflation has come down recently, but may rise over the longer term.
+If you want the benefits of Treasurys but believe that inflation is likely to remain high, or even increase, you may want to consider Treasury Inflation-Protected Securities (TIPS), whose yields adjust based on changes to the Consumer Price Index.

 How to add Treasurys to your portfolio

 If you’ve decided that you want Treasurys, your next decision may be what kind of Treasurys to buy.
 As with other types of bonds, one of the most important differences among the various types of bonds is the length of time before they mature.
 Typically, bonds with longer maturities pay higher yields as compensation for the fact that they lock up your cash for a longer period of time.
-However, over the past year, shorter-term Treasurys have been paying higher yields than longer-term bonds, due to investors' concerns about the direction of the economy.
-This unusual situation may increase the appeal of shorter-term bonds.
+Over the past 2 years, shorter-term Treasurys have been paying higher yields than longer-term bonds, but that unusual situation appears to be changing.

 Besides the question of which maturities you may want, you'll also need to consider whether to buy newly issued individual bonds from the US Treasury, existing individual bonds in what is known as the secondary market, or shares of a mutual fund or ETF that holds Treasury bonds.